 Engineered to meet the needs of a global customer base, the Sportage has been subjected to high altitudes, sandstorms, monsoons, congested city centres, alpine passes, and extreme weather material testing covering temperatures as low as -35ºC (-31ºF) and as high as 110ºC (230ºF).

-As with every Kia sold in Europe, the all-new Sportage benefits from Kia’s unique 7-Year, 100,000-mile warranty.
+As with every Kia sold in Europe, the New Sportage benefits from Kia’s unique 7-Year, 100,000-mile warranty.

 The fourth-generation Kia Sportage features a bold new look, with the vehicle’s designers creating a sense of sporty and powerful energy from every angle.
 The design of the new Sportage has been led by Kia’s European design studio in Frankfurt, Germany, with input from the brand’s Namyang, Korea and Irvine, California design centres.